Is Quikrete as Strong as Concrete? (Is There A Difference?)

 Strength at Various Ages

-Concrete becomes stronger as it ages, and compressive tests, therefore, need to acknowledge this.
+Concrete becomes stronger as it ages, and compressive tests must acknowledge this.
 For this reason, concrete is generally measured at 7, 14, and 28 days.
 The table below shows how the strength of concrete develops in its first four weeks (source).

 Curing Days | Percentage Strength |